 - Joystick / Controller Model # (as described above)

-- SF Number (which can also help identify your joystick configuration)
+- Serial Number (which can also help identify your joystick configuration)

 - Manufactured Date